Masters of Leadership and Command: Three Lessons to Learn From Washington, Grant, and Eisenhower

 One of Ulysses S. Grant’s superstitions was that when he “started to go any where, or to do anything, not to turn back, or stop until the thing intended was accomplished.”
 Grant’s philosophy served him well when he faced one of the greatest crises of his military career.

-On Sunday, April 6, 1862, Confederate General Albert Sidney Johnston’s Army of the Mississippi launched an all-out onslaught against Major General Ulysses S. Grant’s Army of the Tennessee at Pittsburg Landing on the Tennessee River.
+On Sunday, April 6, 1862, Confederate General Albert Sidney Johnston’s 44,000-man-strong Army of the Mississippi launched an all-out onslaught against Major General Ulysses S. Grant’s roughly 42,000 soldiers encamped around Pittsburg Landing on the Tennessee River.
 Determined to crush Grant’s army before it could combine forces with Major General Don Carlos Buell’s Army of the Ohio, Johnston’s attack caught Grant’s forces off guard and threatened to inflict a catastrophic blow.

 General Johnston mounted on his horse, Fire-eater, and raising a small tin cup taken from an abandoned Union encampment to rally his troops on April 6, 1862.
 Painting by Don Troiani.
 (Photo: Scanned from Don Troiani's Civil War)